Search the Health Library

 Source documentation is the collection of physician notes, laboratory results, or diagnostic test results that confirm subject eligibility.
 These documents are placed in the participant’s research record.

-- Use of an expired consent form
+- Use of a consent form that is not the most current

 - Consent form signed by a consent designee not authorized by the IRB